Learnmore Jonasi

-Learnmore Mwanyenyeka (born 22 August 1993) formerly known as Long John the Comedian and now known professionally as Learnmore Jonasi, is a Zimbabwean stand-up comedian, actor and MC.
+Learnmore Manyenyeka (born 22 August 1993), formerly known as Long John the Comedian, now known professionally as Learnmore Jonasi, is a Zimbabwean stand-up comedian, actor and MC.
 He is also known as "The Village Boy" and has won the 2019 National Arts Merit Awards as the Outstanding Comedian of the Year and the 2019 Savanna Comic Choice Awards as the Pan African Comic of the Year.
 He was people's choice award winner in Steve Harvey's Stand Up Spotlight competition in 2019.
 In 2020 he won the National Arts Merit Awards as the Outstanding Comedian of the Year.

 Early life and education

 1993 - 2010

 Learnmore was born 22 August 1993 as Learnmore Mwenyeyeka at Dangamvura Hospital in Mutare, Manicaland, Zimbabwe.
 He never met his father and does not know his name.
 His mother, Memory Mwanyenyeka, is a Kindergarten teacher in South Africa.
 He was raised by his grandparents, Partson Mwanyenyeka, a government pensioner and Lillian Mwanyenyeka in Chimanimani.